 Director of Politeia

 Edite Ligere is a barrister at 1 Crown Office Row Chambers and an advisor at Galileo Global Advisors in NY, New York, U.S.A.
 Her practice focuses on the regulation of artificial intelligence, global financial regulation, banking, insurance, human rights, consumer protection, charity law, data protection, machine learning and cyber security.
-She was appointed to the Bar Council of England and Wales in 2020 and is a member of Politeia’s Advisory Council.
+She was appointed to the Bar Council of England and Wales in 2020 and was a member of Politeia’s Advisory Council.
 For her publications click here.

 PROFESSOR HAROLD JAMES